Signed Call™ Android SDK for P2P Calls

 Call Hangup Functionality

-The call hangup functionality is user-driven, and ending the call depends on the user.
+The call hangup functionality is user-driven, and the user's decision to end the call depends on it.
 For example, if one of the users in a call clicks the call hangup button from the ongoing call screen, the Signed Call Android SDK internally manages the call hangup functionality to end the call.

 In the case of a metered call, when a business wants to end the call after a specific duration, you must maintain a timer in the application and use the following method to terminate the call when the timer ends: